 If you notice any discrepancy between your Form 16 and Form 26AS, or in any other amounts, you should inform the deductor so those entries can be corrected at the earliest.

-Once all the documentation is in order, you can proceed to file your income tax return using this step-by-step guide.
+Once all the documentation is in order, you can proceed to file your income tax return.
+Avoid these common mistakes while doing so.